octagonemusic/netnav-app/README.md

 ## NetNav: Network Path Optimizer

 Welcome to NetNav, a network path optimizer designed to find the best routes between different routers based on parameters like latency and bandwidth.
-This project is a collaborative effort led by GitHub user [`@octagonemusic`](https://github.com/octagonemusic).
+This project uses Spring for the backend and React.js for the frontend.
+It is a collaborative effort led by GitHub user [`@octagonemusic`](https://github.com/octagonemusic).

 ## Prerequisites